Best Doctors for Pelvic Organ Prolapse in Dallas-Fort Worth

 There are five types of pelvic organ prolapse—cystocele, enterocele, rectocele, uterine and vaginal vault.
 Each form of prolapse presents its own challenges.

-Cystocele prolapse.
-Supportive tissue between the bladder and vaginal wall weakens and stretches—allowing the bladder to bulge into the vagina.
+Cystocele prolapse: Supportive tissue between the bladder and vaginal wall weakens and stretches—allowing the bladder to bulge into the vagina.

-Enterocele prolapse.
-Muscles and tissues that hold the small bowel in place weaken and the small bowel bulges down into the vagina.
+Enterocele prolapse: Muscles and tissues that hold the small bowel in place weaken and the small bowel bulges down into the vagina.

-Rectocele prolapse.
-The wall of fibrous tissue that separates a woman’s rectum from her vagina weakens and allows the rectum to bulge into the vagina.
+Rectocele prolapse: The wall of fibrous tissue that separates a woman’s rectum from her vagina weakens and allows the rectum to bulge into the vagina.

-Uterine prolapse.
-Ligaments and other connective tissue supporting the uterus weaken—allowing the uterus to slide down into the vagina.
+Uterine prolapse: Ligaments and other connective tissue supporting the uterus weaken—allowing the uterus to slide down into the vagina.
 The vagina may be pulled down and even turn inside out.

-Vaginal vault prolapse.
-Pelvic and vaginal tissues and muscles weaken until the upper portion of the vagina sags and loses its normal shape.
+Vaginal vault prolapse: Pelvic and vaginal tissues and muscles weaken until the upper portion of the vagina sags and loses its normal shape.
 It drops down into the vaginal canal or outside the vagina.
 This type of prolapse may happen on its own or along with a cystocele, rectocele or enterocele prolapse.
 It happens most frequently in women who have had a hysterectomy.

 You don’t have to live with prolapse.

 With physicians certified in female pelvic medicine and reconstructive surgery, Urology Partners offers the latest vaginal, robotic and non-invasive treatment options.
-We help women get back to doing all the things they love without discomfort, worry or embarrassment.
+Our pelvic organ prolapse specialists help women get back to doing all the things they love without discomfort, worry or embarrassment.

 Pessary Devices